If your diet gave you high cholesterol, it can lower it, too.

 Foods fortified with sterols and stanols.
 Sterols and stanols extracted from plants gum up the body's ability to absorb cholesterol from food.
 Companies are adding them to foods ranging from margarine and granola bars to orange juice and chocolate.
 They're also available as supplements.
 Getting 2 grams of plant sterols or stanols a day can lower LDL cholesterol by about 10%.

 Soy.
-Eating soybeans and foods made from them, like tofu and soy milk is a modest way to lower cholesterol.
-Consuming 25 grams of soy protein a day (10 ounces of tofu or 2½ cups of soy milk) can lower LDL by 5% to 6%.
+Eating soybeans and foods made from them, like tofu and soy milk, was once touted as a powerful way to lower cholesterol.
+Analyses show that the effect is more modest — consuming 25 grams of soy protein a day (10 ounces of tofu or 2 1/2 cups of soy milk) can lower LDL by 5% to 6%.

 Fiber supplements.
 Supplements offer the least appealing way to get soluble fiber.
 Two teaspoons a day of psyllium, which is found in Metamucil and other bulk-forming laxatives, provide about 4 grams of soluble fiber.